 Short history of how private equity started and how it has grown

 While there has always been wealthy families providing capital to companies and partnerships going back hundreds of years, the modern private equity industry really only started after the end of World War II in the United States.

 In the 1950s, under President Eisenhower, the passage of the Small Business Act represented a turning point.
-This provided government loans to venture capital firms, allowing them in turn to make more substantial loans to new businesses.
+This provided government loans to VC firms, allowing them in turn to make more substantial loans to new businesses.
 This was perhaps the first formal steps towards the concept of leverage.
 Soon after, other firms followed.
 Kohlberg Kravis Roberts & Co (KKR) arguably made the world’s first leveraged buy-out in 1964, with the purchase of Orkin Exterminating Co., which as the name sounds, dealt with pest control (Loosvelt, 2010).

-During 1980s, Congress in the United States relaxed restrictions for investments by pension funds, and thus large amounts of capital started to flow into private equity funds and the industry took off.
+During the 1980s, Congress in the United States relaxed restrictions for investments by pension funds, and thus large amounts of capital started to flow into private equity markets and the industry took off.
 During this period, many of the best-known private equity funds were born like The Carlyle Group, Bain Capital, and The Blackstone Group.

 Australia has now become home to many globally recognised names, including KKR, Blackstone, Carlyle, PGIM who all have offices here.